ibrahim-sheriff/AIQ-Challenge/README.md

-# drill-image-api
+# AIQ Challenge

-This repo is for a simple API to handle fetching of images in oil and gas domain
+This repo is for a simple API to handle fetching of images in oil and gas domain.

 ## Description
 This is a simple project to learn about how to use FastAPI to make APIs that handle images